slivign/TEAM3hackathon-bioinfo4400-F24/README.md

 ## Task E. Find tissue-specific
 An eQTL (expression Quantitative Trait Locus) is a genomic region (a locus) containing a DNA variation that influences the expression levels of one or more genes.
 In simpler terms, an eQTL is a genetic variant that affects how much a particular gene is expressed (how much RNA or protein is produced from that gene).

 In the context of the human organism, eQTLs play a critical role in understanding the relationship between genetic variations and biological processes, including the development of diseases and traits.
+In Tay-Sachs, mutations in the HEXA gene often result in diminished function, such as frameshift mutations, insertions, and deletions.
+However, eQTLs offer an interesting physiological opportunity to modify the severity of heterozygous Tay-Sachs patients and determine HEXA expression for therapeutic strategies.
+Identifying these eQTLs could be essential for developing targeted gene therapy and small molecule treatments.

+There are multiple eQTLs that could alter the expression of the HEXA gene.
+HEXA is primarily expressed and mutated in neuronal tissues within the central nervous system.
+This is the primary location at which beta-hexosaminidase A breaks down a fatty acid substance known as GM2 Ganglioside.
+The physical symptoms of Tay-Sachs suggest that the expression of HEXA in the brain and spinal cord is critical for neurological health and development.

 ## Task F: Hypothesis